nightwatchjs/mobile-helper-tool/docs/install-android-application-from-apk.md

 - Setup Android Emulator using [mobile-helper-tool](https://github.com/nightwatchjs/mobile-helper-tool): `npx @nightwatch/mobile-helper android`.
 - APK file of the application you want to install

-### Android Device Bridge (adb)
+### Android Debug Bridge (adb)

 The whole process is done using `adb` command line tool.
 So, you would need to make sure that `adb` is available from your terminal.
 You can check this by running `adb --version`.

 If `adb` is not available directly, you can either add its location to your `PATH` environment variable, or `cd` to the location where the `adb` binary is present and use it directly from there.

-For both the cases, you'd need the location where you've setup your Android SDK, which you can get that by running `npx @nightwatch/mobile-helper android` again:
+For both the cases, you'd need the location where you've setup your Android SDK, which you can get by running `npx @nightwatch/mobile-helper android` again:

 <img width="517" alt="ANDROID_HOME" src="https://github.com/nightwatchjs/mobile-helper-tool/assets/39924567/20289460-1f1b-489e-9558-b0a7764d15e0">